 Maru-a-Pula (MaP) is a world-class school rooted in Botswana.
-Our purpose is to nurture servant leaders who are deeply committed to helping their communities.
+Our purpose is to nurture leaders who are deeply committed to helping their communities.
 Founded in 1972, MaP is a co-ed, independent day & boarding secondary school with a reputation as one of Africa’s premier academic institutions.

 Located on a beautiful campus in the capital city of Gaborone, MaP offers rigorous preparation for the Cambridge IGCSE, AS and A-Level examinations, preparing students for entry to highly selective universities worldwide.

 Our outstanding results position MaP as one of Africa’s top schools.
 In 2017, 39.6% of MaP students earned either an A* or an A at A-Level.
 You can download the IGCSE results poster here and A-Level results poster here, and take a look at the top 100 universities MaP students are currently attending here.

 • In the 2017 Cambridge IGCSE, 12 MaP students gained Botswana Government Top Achiever scholarship status by earning 6A*s or better • In the 2017 Cambridge AS Level, MaP students achieved a record 45% As and 91% of the results were C or above • In the 2017 Cambridge A Level, the pass rate was 100% with 40% achieving A*s and As and 89% being awarded a C or above

 • MaP offers generous financial aid to selected, academically capable, citizens.
 In a critically-needed initiative, MaP hosts 20 orphans and vulnerable children on full scholarships in 2018. • Every year, outstanding Form 5 students are selected to attend top American private schools on full scholarships. • In partnership with the Ministry of Education, most of the nation’s Top Achievers attend and are fully supported in their A-Level studies at MaP.